Frequently Asked Questions

 How much does each ride cost?

 Our entry fees vary depending on whether or not you are a member and what type of ride you are doing.
-Non-members must pay an additional £8 on the existing entry fee at all rides.
-You can typically expect to pay from £15 - £25 for a pleasure ride.
-Grade Rides (GERs) are from £34.
-All details can be found on the EGB website.
+Non-members must pay an additional fee on the existing entry fee at all rides for Temporary Day Membership.
+You can typically expect to pay from £20 for a pleasure ride and Grade Rides (GERs) are from £41 depending on distance.
+All details can be found on the EGB website HERE.

-Sometimes we have to pay extra subsidies - these will be passed onto entrants - please look at the ride details to double check the entry fee.
+Sometimes we have to pay extra subsidies, such as first aid cover or Forestry Commission charges, and these will be passed onto entrants.
+Please look at the ride details to double check the entry fee.

 What insurance do I need?

-Membership of EGB will give you cover 24/7 as well as during the ride.
+Membership of EnduranceGB will give you cover 24/7 as well as during the ride.

 Are the rides fast?